over-light/Rust-Full-Stack/README.md

 ## The current state of this repository

-The Rust examples for libp2p and cryptocurrency would be included if the author have a reason to spend time for them.
+The author decided to spend his time with crypto, p2p and other low level programming with Golang and Rust.